nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/nosqlbench/getting_support.md

 The documentation system you are looking at right now includes the same docs you can find above already and more.
 They are automatically included when NoSQLBench is built.

-# Getting Support

-In general, our goals with NoSQLBench are to make the help systems and examples wrap around the users like a suit of armor, so that they feel capable of doing most things without having to ask for help.
-Please keep this in mind when looking for personal support form our community, and help us find those places where the docs are lacking.
-Maybe you can help us by adding some missing docs!

 ## General Feedback